 These days, a number of companies have multiple locations operating within their service portfolio.
 However, the management and collaboration among these sites can sometimes present challenges.

-In order to address these issues, many organizations have implemented VoIP and virtual desktop infrastructure technology to ensure that communication lines are available and open for remote collaboration.
+In order to address these issues, many organizations have implemented VoIP and VDI technology to ensure that communication lines are available and open for remote collaboration.

 EGAN Company is a large engineering firm that provides a range of construction services including mechanical, electrical, industrial controls, building systems, curtain wall and glass construction.
 When EGAN ran into performance issues with its network, it turned to Ecessa for help.